 Humidity is essentially the concentration of water vapor that helps maintain good indoor air quality.
 It must be properly managed, as having too much of it can not only make indoor living conditions uncomfortable but also affect other parts of your home.
 Excess humidity can cause mold growth and rot damage, which can lead to costly repairs.
 It can also damage fixtures, furniture and fittings as well as structural components in your attic and roofing structure.
 When the wooden components start to stretch, expand and break, the moisture and humidity can easily seep through them, expediting deterioration and rot.

 As a locally trusted roofing contractor, we understand how too much indoor humidity can lead to costly repairs.
 Excess humidity can get trapped in your attic due and slowly deteriorate your roof’s wooden frames, including wood rafters, joists, support beams, and decking.
 When this happens, your roof’s structural integrity becomes compromised which puts you and your family’s safety at risk.

 Outdoor humidity levels outside are beyond your control, but you can still manage them indoors.
 Normally, there should be around 30 to 50 percent humidity circulating within your home.
 The amount will depend on your home’s size and ventilation system, so determining just how much you need for your home will greatly boost indoor comfort.
 Any excess humidity can be reduced by installing a whole-home dehumidifier to ensure better indoor air quality.

-If you’re looking for a trusted roofer in the area, you can count on ARCH Exteriors, LLC to get the job done right.
+If you’re looking for a trusted local roofer in the area, you can count on ARCH Exteriors, LLC to get the job done right.
 Call (877) 214-2831 or fill out our contact form for an estimate.